Marcel Riffard: Panhard X cars

 In 1953 Panhard decided to become directly involved in racing.
 Paul Panhard established a racing team under director Etienne de Valance.
-During World War II (WWII), René Panhard had flown fighter planes from Caudron-Renault, and he contacted Riffard to design their new endurance racers.
+During World War II (WWII), René Panhard had flown Caudron-Renault fighters, and he contacted Riffard to design their new endurance racers.
 Riffard produced designs for two of three of Panhard's own endurance racers; the X88, and X89.
 As there were no corresponding Dyna X series X88 or X89, these designations were specific to the racing cars built by Panhard.